rezarahimian/docs/batchOverflow.rst

 Description
 ###########
 This vulnerability took place in 22 April 2018 due to integer overflow exploit.
 Some exchanges (like `OKEx <https://www.okex.com>`_) stopped deposits and withdrawals of ALL ERC20 tokens, especially for `Beauty Ecosystem Coin (BEC) <https://etherscan.io/address/0xc5d105e63711398af9bbff092d4b6769c82f793d>`_ that was targeted by this exploit.
-Someone was able to transfer two extremely large amount of BEC token
+Someone was able to run a `transaction <https://etherscan.io/tx/0xad89ff16fd1ebe3a0a7cf4ed282302c06626c1af33221ebe0d3a470aba4a660f>`_ and transfer two extremely large amount of BEC token to two addresses.
 In addition to BEC token, the following tokens have been affected [1]:

 1. UgChain